solee0022/deragec/README.md

 - The raw **Common Voice** test set used in our work is available from the [HP dataset repository](https://github.com/Hypotheses-Paradise/HP-v0).
 - The raw **STOP** test set is available from the [STOP dataset repository](https://github.com/facebookresearch/fairseq/tree/main/examples/audio_nlp/nlu).

+## 🤖 Model
+We employ the following language models for both named-entity filtering and generative error correction:

+- **Meta-Llama-3.1-70B-Instruct** (AWQ-INT4) — hugging-quants/Meta-Llama-3.1-70B-Instruct-AWQ-INT4
+- **GPT-4o-mini** — gpt-4o-mini-2024-07-18

+All experiments are carried out in a *training-free* setting, relying exclusively on *in-context learning* to evaluate the effectiveness of our explicit denoising approach.

 ## 🏷️ Named Entity Database